 The bill seeks to strengthen the enforcement of fish and wildlife regulations in Washington State by amending various sections of the Revised Code of Washington (RCW).
-It introduces new definitions for "food fish," "shellfish," "fishing guide," and "sport fishing guide services," which clarify the roles of individuals and companies involved in personal use fishing.
-The bill also outlines specific infractions related to fishing and shellfishing, such as violations concerning barbed hooks and catch reporting, and establishes civil penalties for these infractions that are cumulative and do not interfere with criminal prosecutions.
-Additionally, it modifies existing language regarding recreational fishing infractions, particularly in relation to license possession and department rules, while clarifying that certain provisions do not apply to net usage.
+It introduces new definitions for "food fish," "shellfish," "fishing guide," and "sport fishing guide services," which clarify the roles and limits associated with personal use fishing.
+The legislation also outlines specific infractions related to fishing and shellfishing, such as violations concerning barbed hooks and catch reporting, and establishes civil penalties for these infractions that are cumulative and do not interfere with criminal prosecutions.
+Additionally, it modifies existing language regarding recreational fishing violations, particularly concerning the use of nets and unlawful recreational fishing in the first degree.

 Statutes affected: Original Bill: 77.08.010, 77.15.160, 79A.80.080, 77.15.290, 77.15.410, 77.15.460